-The remainder of this work is structured as follows: We first present a brief recap of works in the literature that are concerned with comparing mentioned numerical schemes.
+The remainder of this work is thus structured as follows: We first present a brief review of works in the literature that are concerned with comparing the mentioned numerical schemes which we subsequently build upon.
 The theory necessary to construct such a baseline will be covered in the following sections.
-We will then proceed by analysing typical given inputs for a PDE problem and assemble a method to systematically derive suitable numerical schemes.
-The results of choosing and implementing numerical methods according to our developed framework will be demonstrated afterwards.
+We will then proceed by analyzing typically given inputs for a PDE problem and assemble a method to systematically derive suitable numerical schemes.
+The results of choosing and implementing numerical methods according to our developed framework will be demonstrated afterward.
 We will investigate two distinct benchmark problems, each comparing two methods that would be closest to being optimal in that specific case.
-Special attention will be given toward accuracy with respect to the analytical solution as well as computational complexity and performance.
+Special attention will be given to accuracy concerning the analytical solution as well as computational complexity and performance.
 Finally, we will demonstrate the effectiveness of the presented framework by assessing a complex and currently relevant multiphysics problem.
-We show how to systematically arrive at a mixed choice of discretisation schemes using the proposed decision method.
+We show how to systematically arrive at a mixed choice of discretization schemes using the proposed decision method.
 Finally, we indicate some relevant works in the literature that employ similar approximations, highlighting the validity and relevance of this work.